Matt Griffin (racing driver)

-Matthew John Griffin (born 1 October 1982) is an Irish racing driver who currently competes in the European Le Mans Series for Spirit of Race.
+Matthew John Griffin (born 1 October 1982) is an Irish racing driver set to compete in the British GT Championship for Barwell Motorsport and the European Le Mans Series for Spirit of Race.

 A Ferrari specialist in sports car racing, Griffin boasts titles in ELMS, British GT and the Blancpain Endurance Series, class victories at the 24 Hours of Spa and an overall win at the inaugural Gulf 12 Hours.
 He has twice won in the FIA World Endurance Championship, both at Silverstone in LMGTE Am.

 Career

 Griffin made his single-seater debut in 2001, racing for Manor Motorsport in Formula Renault 2.0 UK.
 After two years in the championship, Griffin switched to the British GT Championship, racing for Tech 9 Motorsport in the GT Cup class.
 In his first season in the series, Griffin won the GT Cup title after taking eight wins in 11 races.

 During the following four seasons, Griffin raced part-time in the series for Emotional Engineering and Team RPM, along with a one-off appearance in Porsche Carrera Cup Great Britain in 2007.
 Griffin then returned to full-time British GT Championship competition in 2008, racing in the GT3 class for Chad Racing.
 However, that year was headlined by Griffin's maiden campaign in International GT Open, where he won at Monza with Advanced Engineering, as he began a long-term relationship with the Ferrari brand.
 He returned for the 2009 International GT Open season, but his biggest highlight that year came with Mtech Racing in the British GT Championship, winning at Silverstone alongside Duncan Cameron.

 In 2010, Griffin joined AF Corse in GT Open and Mtech Racing in British GT.
 In the former, he ran in the Super GT class for all but one rounds and was 22nd in points, otherwise winning at Brands Hatch in a one-off GTS appearance for Mtech.
 In the latter, he won both races at Oulton Park and race two at Snetterton to secure third in points.
 For 2011, Griffin expanded his Mtech commitments to the FIA GT3 European Championship but enjoyed more success at national level, placing fifth in the British GT Championship with a win at Spa.
 He also linked up with AF Corse in the new Blancpain Endurance Series, scoring a Pro-Am podium at the marquee 24 Hours of Spa.

 Griffin started off 2012 by winning the inaugural Gulf 12 Hours alongside Marco Cioci and Piergiuseppe Perazzini, before joining the pair for a dual European Le Mans Series and FIA World Endurance Championship programme.
 While they missed out on the ELMS title after retiring at Petit Le Mans, they did achieve a landmark WEC victory at Silverstone.
 Griffin also won once in British GT at the Nürburgring en route to fourth in the standings.